archive-w8th/satellite-deprecated/README.md

 <img src="renders-fixed/city0.png" width="240" alt="0"> <img src="renders-fixed/city1.png" width="240" alt="1"> <img src="renders-fixed/city2.png" width="240" alt="2">

+### About cheats?

+It should been said in 1 April, but... you can use any cheats, but it is useless for you, because there is nothing to cheat here.

 ### What we can be do, if we had desires

 * Appveyor, etc. support